cirocki/italian_restaurant_gatsby_website/README.md

 ## Coding

 This is my first larger project with Gatsby.js.
 I dive deeper into styled components and Material UI.
 I also add some fireworks with GSAP 3 and ScrollTrigger plugin.
 Plus very simple transition using gatsby-plugin-transition-link.
 I did a little form validation with react-hook-form.
+Already after a short adventure with GatsbyJS, I agree that it is a useful, powerful tool and also enjoyable experience for developers.
 In next Gatsby project i will try to make blog with dynamic page creation.

 ##